 3.4.1.
 Paragraph 2.4.1. of this appendix shall be applied.

 3.4.2.
-The REESS shall be discharged at the constant speed defined in 3.4.3.3.2. of this sub-annex until the break-off criterion is reached as specified in paragraph 3.4.4.2.3 of Annex 8.
+The REESS shall be discharged at the constant speed defined in paragraph 3.4.3.3.2. of this sub-annex until the break-off criterion is reached as specified in paragraph 3.4.4.2.3 of Annex 8.
 Cumulative distance driven should not exceed 50 km before the break-off criterion is reached.

 3.5.
 Transfer from preconditioning to soak